htacg/tidy-html5/README/API_AND_NAMESPACE.md

 ## The API

-Once implemented, we want a pretty, public-facing name for our `tidyLocalizedString()` function, which appropriate is `tidyLocalizedString()`.
+Once implemented, we want a pretty, public-facing name for our `tidyLocalizedString()` function, which appropriately is `tidyLocalizedString()`.
 Add the declaration to `tidy.h`:

 ~~~
 TIDY_EXPORT ctmbstr TIDY_CALL tidyLocalizedString( uint messageType );